 Booking online in advance will allow you to save money and chose days that suit your trip.
 This is ideal for those on a tight schedule.
 Aim to book at least 5 days in advance in order to get the best deal.

 Here are a few sites you can use Soviet wonders, Chernobyl tours, and Chernoblywel.
 As you can see the prices are very similar and many companies offer different tours such as gun shooting or Soviet base tours.

 Booking through your accommodation may allow you to avail of partnerships between the companies.
 This was the case with my hostel and Soviet wonders.
 I received a slightly reduce price and could pay through my reception which was great and saved me a bit of time.

 This is perfect for those who are not in a rush and have days to spare.
-As there is quite a bit to do in Kiev also.
+As there is quite a bit to do in Kyiv also.

-Finally walking around Kiev, you are sure to find several tour operators.
+Finally walking around Kyiv, you are sure to find several tour operators.